giswqs/aws-open-data-blogpost/blog.md

 The **AWS Open Data Program** and the **Amazon Sustainability Data Initiative (ASDI)** work in tandem to democratize access to critical datasets that drive environmental research and innovation.
 While the AWS Open Data Program provides the foundational infrastructure by hosting a diverse range of datasets on Amazon Web Services—from satellite imagery to machine learning benchmarks—ASDI specifically leverages this framework to accelerate sustainability-focused research and solutions.
 Through strategic collaborations with organizations like NASA, NOAA, and the UN, these programs support open access to essential environmental datasets including weather forecasts, satellite observations, air quality indices, and hydrological models.
 These datasets are stored in Amazon S3, enabling cloud-native analysis without requiring massive local downloads.
 Researchers and developers can process data directly in the cloud using scalable tools like Amazon Athena, SageMaker, and open-source Python libraries, fostering solutions in critical areas such as climate resilience, renewable energy, conservation, and disaster risk management.
 Together, these complementary initiatives create a powerful ecosystem that enables global collaboration and drives real-world impact in addressing environmental challenges.

-The **Maxar Open Data Program** make their data available through AWS Open Data and ASDI to provide high-resolution satellite imagery in the aftermath of natural disasters and humanitarian crises.
+The **Maxar Open Data Program** makes their data available through AWS Open Data and ASDI to provide high-resolution satellite imagery in the aftermath of natural disasters and humanitarian crises.
 Unlike continuous monitoring programs, Maxar's initiative is event-driven—activated during emergencies such as hurricanes, wildfires, earthquakes, and conflicts.
 By releasing timely, publicly available imagery, Maxar empowers responders, analysts, and volunteers with actionable insights for damage assessment, response coordination, and recovery planning.
 More information about Maxar Open Data is available at [https://registry.opendata.aws/maxar-open-data](https://registry.opendata.aws/maxar-open-data/).

 Together, these programs demonstrate the power of cloud-enabled open data to democratize access to geospatial information, promote global collaboration, and drive real-world impact.
 In this post, we demonstrate how to explore and visualize these datasets using interactive web applications and Jupyter notebooks.